williamcjrogers/VeriCaseJet/vericase/docs/aws/SECRETS_MANAGER_SETUP.md

 ## Security Best Practices

-✅ Keys never in Git
+âœ… Keys never in Git
-✅ Keys encrypted at rest (AWS KMS)
-✅ Keys encrypted in transit (TLS)
-✅ Access logged in CloudTrail
-✅ Can enable automatic rotation
-✅ Can restrict access by IAM role
+âœ… Keys encrypted at rest (AWS KMS) âœ… Keys encrypted in transit (TLS) âœ… Access logged in CloudTrail âœ… Can enable automatic rotation âœ… Can restrict access by IAM role

 ## Summary